Neil1977/FinalProject-ToDoList/README.md

  Edit will allow you to change entry

- Delete will allow you to remove entry (but will save to local storage if not crossed out/marked as done 1st)
+ Delete will allow you to remove entry (once marked as done) - NOT WORKING CORRECTLY - can delete without marking as done?!

  If any todo items not crossed off as done by 18:00 will sound audio alert to notify